nvdaaddons/DevGuide/readme.md

 In a similar manner to scripts, the UI module allows you to say or braille what your add-on is doing.
 This is done by using `ui.message(something to say)` where `something to say` is replaced by a string for NVDA to say.
 We'll not go over `ui.message` here (you'll see examples of those), but what's more important is scripts, so we'll focus on that in this section.

 As of time of writing, NVDA supports input from the keyboard, braille displays with or without braille keyboard and touchscreens.
+These input types have a corresponding gesture prefix (kb for keyboard, br for braille and ts for touchscreen) which identifies the type of gesture.
 Output can be sent via speech and/or braille.

 ### Example 2: A basic script dictionary and message output ###